bacpop/unitig-caller/README.md

 [![Anaconda-Server Badge](https://anaconda.org/bioconda/unitig-caller/badges/version.svg)](https://anaconda.org/bioconda/unitig-caller)

-Determines presence/absence of sequence elements in bacterial sequence data using Bifrost Build and Query functions.
+Determines presence/absence of sequence elements in bacterial sequence data.
 Uses assemblies and/or reads as inputs.

-The implementation of unitig-caller is a wrapper around [Bifrost](https://github.com/pmelsted/bifrost) which formats files for use with pyseer, as well as an implementation which calls sequences using an FM-index.
+The implementation of unitig-caller is a wrapper around the [Bifrost](https://github.com/pmelsted/bifrost) API which formats files for use with pyseer, as well as an implementation which calls sequences using an FM-index.

-Build mode creates a compact de Bruijn graph using Bifrost.
-Query mode converts the .gfa file produced by Build mode to a .fasta, using an associated colours file to query the presence of unitigs in the source genomes used to build the original de Bruijn graph.
+Call mode builds a Bifrost DBG and calls the colours for each unitig within.
+Query mode queries the colours of existing unitigs within a new population.

 Simple mode finds presence of unitigs in a new population using an FM-index.